2025 will bring widespread changes for marketers and advertisers. Here are the marketing and data trends we’ll be watching this year.

 Specific to marketing, we’re already seeing data-rich platforms like Meta and Google offer AI-based optimization capabilities.
 These are likely to work well for smaller marketing budgets and for single-channel campaigns.

 Regardless, if used wisely, AI can take your data strategy to the next level.
-But to reach its full potential, AI needs three things: data, the ability to process that data, and bandwidth to develop the data to train AI models.
+To reach its full potential, AI needs three things: data, the ability to process that data, and bandwidth to develop the data to train AI models.

 What we recommend: